 For many of us, the result of all this is fear, uncertainty and a sense of loss—which are core components of grief.
 We are challenged to find ways to deal with these very natural feelings.

 The uncertainty created by COVID-19 is particularly difficult.
 We may feel vulnerable to circumstances over which we have little control.
-The impacts of the virus challenge what we perceive to be the predicted, and predictable, order of our lives, even as the Australian COVID-19 infection numbers fall and some of the restrictions on our movements are lifted.
+The impacts of the virus challenge what we perceive to be the predicted, and predictable, order of our lives.
+Although COVID-19 infection numbers have fallen in some states and some of the restrictions on movements lifted, other states are experiencing even more restrictions and hardship.

 Talking about our fears is an important first step to help us keep them manageable.